Go1den/spoiler-free-olympics/README.md

 A collection of custom userstyles for browsing Olympics VOD websites spoiler-free
 Written by yours truly, Go1den

-## How to use:
+## Installing:
-- Install Stylus (or other similar userstyles extension) on Firefox or Chrome.
+- Install Stylus (or other similar userstyles extension) on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/) or [Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en).
 - Download the css files from this project that match the website(s) you are using to watch the Olympics.
 - Click on the Stylus extension icon, then select "Manage" in the bottom left.
 - Click Import, then select the css file(s) you downloaded.